Internal Customer Service Guide

 1. Creating an email address where employees can send questions to your support teams, such as techsupport@companyname.com or hr@companyname.com

-2. Creating a help center where employees can search for answers to common questions and find up-to-date information about benefits, policies, etc.
+2. Creating a help center where employees can search for answers to common questions and find up-to-date information about benefits, company policies, etc.

 Internal Customers Service: Final Thoughts

-Your employees are your most important customers—they're the ones who make your company run smoothly day in and day out.
+Your employees are your most important customers — they're the ones who make your company run smoothly day in and day out.
 It's worth putting in the effort to have excellent internal customer service.
-Doing so will help your business grow healthier, which ultimately means scaling in the long run too!
-Hiring services of professional call center companies can help in that regard.

 Internal Customer Service FAQs